muratk5n/thirdwave/en/README.md

 Lavo is a great company, their chief scientist is a true genius.

-H2 Fuel News: "Hydrogen storage systems company LAVO has received a A$5m ($3.4m) boost to start-up its prototyping, testing and manufacturing facility as it aims to scale-up production.
+H2 Fuel News: "Hydrogen storage systems company LAVO has received a [5 million AU dollars] ($3.4m) boost to start-up its prototyping, testing and manufacturing facility as it aims to scale-up production.

 The new capital was awarded by the New South Wales (NSW) Government, through its Regional Job Creation Fund, with LAVO hoping to create 250